claceio/docs/content/docs/Plugins/Details/index.md

 ```

 {{< alert >}}
-**Note:** Only 100MB of the command stdout output is scanned currently, the rest is discarded.
+**Note:** Only first 100MB of the command stdout output is scanned currently, the rest is discarded.
 {{< /alert >}}